longhorn/website/content/docs/1.5.0/snapshots-and-backups/backup-and-restore/set-backup-target.md

 weight: 1
 ---

-A backup target is the endpoint used to access a backupstore in Longhorn.
-A backupstore is a NFS server, SMB/CIFS server or S3 compatible server that stores the backups of Longhorn volumes.
+A backup target is an endpoint used to access a backup store in Longhorn.
+A backup store is an NFS server, SMB/CIFS server, Azure Blob Storage server, or S3 compatible server that stores the backups of Longhorn volumes.
 The backup target can be set at `Settings/General/BackupTarget`.

 For more information about how the backupstore works in Longhorn, see the [concepts section.](../../../concepts/#3-backups-and-secondary-storage)